Willy Adames Player Props: Brewers vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.4 K/9, the fifth-best in MLB.
+- The Braves pitching staff ranks fifth in the league with a collective 9.4 strikeouts per nine innings.

-- The Braves have a 3.85 team ERA that ranks seventh among all league pitching staffs.
+- The Braves have the sixth-ranked team ERA among all MLB pitching staffs (3.87).

-- The Braves give up the third-fewest home runs in baseball (109 total, 1.1 per game).
+- The Braves allow the fourth-fewest home runs in baseball (110 total, 1.1 per game).

+- Smith-Shawver starts for the first time this season for the Braves.

+- It's the season debut and his first appearance in more than a year for the 20-year-old right-hander.

 © 2023 Data Skrive.
 All rights reserved.